A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 Luxanna Crownguard hails from Demacia, an insular realm where magical abilities are viewed with fear and suspicion.
 Able to bend light to her will, she grew up dreading discovery and exile, and was forced to keep her power secret, in order to preserve her familys noble status.
 Nonetheless, Luxs optimism and resilience have led her to embrace her unique talents, and she now covertly wields them in service of her homeland.

-- Her passive, Illumination, marks enemies damaged by her abilities with light, making her next basic attack against them consume the mark to deal bonus magic damage.
+- Her passive, Illumination, marks enemies damaged by Lux's abilities with light for a few seconds, with her next basic attack against them consuming the mark to deal bonus damage.

-- Her first ability, Light Binding, fires a ball of light in a target direction that damages and immobilizes the first enemy it hits.
-The ball then continues traveling to the end of its range, applying the same effects to the second target it hits.
+- Her first ability, Light Binding, fires a ball of light in a target direction, damaging and briefly immobilizing the first enemy it hits.
+The sphere then continues travelling to the end of its range, applying the same effects to the second enemy it hits.

-- With her second ability, Prismatic Barrier, Lux throws out her wand like a boomerang in a target direction, granting a damage-absorbing shield to herself and all allies in its path both in the way out and back.
+- With her second ability, Prismatic Barrier, Lux throws out her wand like a boomerang in a target direction, shielding both herself and any allied champion the wand touches both in the way out and back.

-- Her third ability, Lucent Singularity, sends out a sphere of light at a target location that remains there for a few seconds, slowing all nearby enemies.
-When the duration ends or the ability is reactivated the sphere detonates, damaging all nearby enemies.
+- Her third ability, Lucent Singularity, sends out a light sphere at a target location, slowing and revealing nearby enemies.
+After a few seconds, or when the ability is reactivated, the sphere bursts, damaging nearby foes.

-- With her ultimate ability, Final Spark, Lux gathers light for a brief instant before firing a huge laser with an extremely long range in a target direction, heavily damaging all enemies in its path and consuming any Illumination marks from her passive on them.
+- With her ultimate ability, Final Spark, Lux gathers light before firing a giant, long-range laser beam in a target direction, heavily damaging enemies in its path and triggering and refreshing her Illumination marks on them.

-Lux's alternate skins include Spellthief Lux, Sorceress Lux, Commando Lux, Imperial Lux, Steel Legion Lux, Star Guardian Lux, Elementalist Lux, Lunar Empress Lux, Pajama Guardian Lux, and Battle Academia Lux.
+Lux's alternate skins include Spellthief Lux, Sorceress Lux, Commando Lux, Imperial Lux, Steel Legion Lux, Star Guardian Lux, Elementalist Lux, Lunar Empress Lux, Pajama Guardian Lux, Battle Academia Lux, Cosmic Lux, and Dark Cosmic Lux.

 - Added Alliterative Appeal: Her ultimate was once called "Finales Funkeln".
 There's her name and title too: Lux the Lady of Luminosity.